The Pembroke Hill School: Championships

-Girls Basketball

-The girls' basketball team won 4 Missouri State basketball championships in 1995, 1999, 2005, and 2006.
+The girls' basketball team won four Missouri State basketball championships in 1995, 1999, 2005, and 2006.

-Other Championships

 The Raiders lacrosse team won the 2009 Division II state championship, beating Eureka High School 6-5 after trailing 5–2 in the 4th quarter.

 The boys' tennis team also won the 2009 Division II state championship, sweeping all teams up until the final, where Pembroke won 5–2.

 In 2017, the Raiders won state tennis tournaments in both the boys and girls class 1 sections.
 The boys defeated The Saint Louis Priory School 5–2 in the finals, while the girls upended the defending champion John Burroughs School 5–4 in October.

 In 2021, boys' golf member Ryan Lee won the Missouri golf championships for the second time in his high school career.
 Lee set a state record for the lowest two-day score, firing a total score of 133 (67,66).

 Rivalries

 Pembroke Hill has cross-state athletic rivalries with two schools located in the suburbs of St. Louis: MICDS and John Burroughs School, both in Ladue, Missouri.
 The Raiders' biggest rivals in the Kansas City area are fellow private schools in The Barstow School and Rockhurst High School.
 Pembroke Hill also has a rivalry in football with St. Pius X located in the northland of Kansas City.